 One last thing that I need to throw in there.
 My son is obsessed with his ride-on fire truck and spends a large part of the day driving it around the house.
 I started to notice small scratches in the clear coat of the floor, so I cut up a pair of old socks to put on the wheels.
 I found this YouTube video that explains how.
 You can also buy some covers like these.

 Well, that’s all I’ve got for you.
 Hopefully this was was a helpful post.
 If you are curious about my flooring, you can find more on my Unbiased Luxury Vinyl Plank Review.
+You can also see how my floor is holding up by reading Vinyl Plank Floor Review – Two Years Later.
 If you have any other suggestions, feel free to leave them in the comment section below.

 Cutesy Crafts is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 This post contains affiliate links.